epiphronquant/HKEX_shortsell/README.md

 **Key Assumptions**

-1. Total shares used as denominator for Share Shorted % uses the most recent data on the HKEX website
+1. Total shares used as denominator for Share Shorted % uses the most recent data available on the HKEX website
 2. For dual class shares, total shares outstanding only refers to the component listed
 3. We only examine companies that are still listed on HKEX
 4. We do NOT examine ETFs